 The ends within time frame filter option give you the possibility to filter by e.g. all Applications that change from active to phase out or end of life.
 Now you can see for example which Applications will get eliminated or are not in use anymore.

 Besides regular filtering, LeanIX has Advanced Filter capabilities.
-This allows you to ally filters in addition to the selected Fact Sheet Type, also to related Fact Sheet Types.
+This allows you to apply filters in addition to the selected Fact Sheet Type, also to related Fact Sheet Types.

 For example, you can display the Applications in the inventory and then filter for specific Data Objects.
 This gives you the chance to filter for, e.g., all Applications that are related to a certain type of Data Objects.
 The classification of the Data Objects is solved via a tag.

 Another example is you can filter by all Applications that are used by a specific User Group and are linked to specific Business Capabilities.
-This makes you possible to filter in a triangular way.
+This makes it possible to filter in a triangular way.

 In our example, we easily create a list of Applications that process Data Objects that include Personal Identifiable Information (PII), a use-case that is highly relevant for GDPR-related questions.

 After applying the filter, you will see a list of Applications that are processing PII (see picture above).
 In our example, these are the Data Objects Employee, User, Employee Time, Account and Contract, since they are tagged with "PII: High".

 With the Advanced Filter in LeanIX, you have the possibility to build AND-, OR and NONE-Connections between tags.
 For example, if you want to see all Applications that are related to more than one IT Component, at least one of the IT Component or even none of the IT Component, this filter is a good option to do so.
 You need to select two or more tags like you see in the picture below.